-- The sequence diagram also supplies us with many new events
+- The sequence diagram supplied many new events

 - newTournament(league)

 - setName(name)

 - setMaxPlayers(max)

 - commit

 - checkMaxTournament()

 - createTournament

 - Question:

-- Who owns these events?
+- •Who owns these events?

 - Answer:

-- For each object that receives an event there is a public operation in its associated class
+- •For each object that receives an event there is a public operation in its associated class.

-- The name of the operation is usually the name of the event.
+- •The name of the operation is usually the name of the event